WTVX

 WTVX (channel 34) is a television station licensed to Fort Pierce, Florida, United States, serving the West Palm Beach area as an affiliate of The CW.
-It is owned by Sinclair Broadcast Group alongside CBS affiliate WPEC (channel 12) and two low-power, Class A stations: MyNetworkTV affiliate WTCN-CD (channel 43) and TBD owned-and-operated station WWHB-CD (channel 48).
-The stations share studios on Fairfield Drive in Mangonia Park (with a West Palm Beach postal address), while WTVX's transmitter is located southwest of Palm City, Florida.
+It is owned by Sinclair Broadcast Group alongside CBS affiliate WPEC (channel 12) and two low-power, Class A stations: MyNetworkTV affiliate WTCN-CD (channel 43) and Roar owned-and-operated station WWHB-CD (channel 48).
+The stations share studios on Fairfield Drive in Mangonia Park; WTVX's transmitter is located southwest of Palm City, Florida.

 WTVX was established in Fort Pierce in 1966 and was the third—and successful—attempt to sustain a television station in that city.
 It was the CBS affiliate for areas north of Palm Beach County.
-In 1980, Palm Beach was added to the station's coverage area by the completion of a new transmission facility.
-A network affiliation shuffle in the West Palm Beach market led to WTVX losing its CBS affiliation and being spurned by ABC.
-After becoming an independent station and shutting down its news department, the station was sold to Krypton Broadcasting, which soon after struggled through a lengthy bankruptcy case that ended with WTVX being auctioned off.
+In 1980, a new transmitter facility and substantial power increase added the Palm Beaches to its coverage area.
+A decade later, a network affiliation shuffle in the West Palm Beach market led to WTVX losing its CBS affiliation.
+After being spurned by ABC, WTVX became an independent station and shut down its news department.
+The station was sold to Krypton Broadcasting, which soon after struggled through a lengthy bankruptcy case that ended with WTVX being auctioned off.
 An affiliate of UPN from 1995 to 2006 and The CW since, the station has made several further and short-lived attempts at local news programming.